smitioswal/PoseNet/README.md

 # WE-Project

-This is a team project under the WE (WOomen Engineers) Program.
+This is a team project under the WE (Women Engineers) Program.